 KCC researched the surrounding oil and gas wells and found issues in the records of some wells.
-The closest well was called the Brothers David #1 or Pallister David #1 on some forms and showed production until 1995.
-KCC was onsite in 2020 and found what appears to be the well location buried in the fine sand but has not excavated the site to check on the well's condition.
+One well was called the Brothers David #1 or Pallister David #1 on some forms and showed production until 1995.
+KCC was on site in 2020 and found what appears to be the well location buried in the fine sand but has not excavated the site to check on the well's condition.
 KCC could not find plugging forms on RBDMS, KGS, or Walter's Digital Library.
 The David #1 is approximately 1,200 feet North-Northwest of the Site.
+The #1 Lena Colle, drilled and completed in 1969, is located near a large pit scar in the Northeast corner.
+This well produced sporadic oil for 2 years.
+The pit was confirmed related to this well by historical air photos.
 Other historic oil and gas wells have multiple API numbers, which adds to the confusion regarding the status of a few wells.